SAID-ASAAD/estatistica-transacao/README.md

 The bilingualism present in the code and JSON fields (using Portuguese terms like `valor` and `dataHora`) is intentional, as the project was proposed as a technical challenge by a Brazilian company with these terms as requirements.

+P.S.: The language alternation in the commits messages is a mistake, sorry for that.

 ### Tech Stack

 *   **Java 21**: The core programming language.